OfficeDev/microsoft-teams-apps-company-communicator/README.md

 ## Community Fork Changes

 This is the log of changes implemented for Company Communicator.

+**v5.11**
+  - ATTENTION!!! - Merge of v5.1.
+If you have a deployment based on v4.XX you need to follow instructions [v5 migration guide](https://github.com/cristianoag/microsoft-teams-apps-company-communicator/wiki/v5-migration-guide) to update your setup.
+  - Inclusion of the MasterAdminUpns and TargetingEnabled variables to the deployment template, those variables will be available during setup moving forward.

 **v4.51**
 - Fix for the fsevents issue